-During the quarter, the Company did not recognized any material restructuring costs compared to \$691,667 of restructuring costs in Q1 2015.
+During the first half of 2016, the Company did not recognized any material restructuring costs compared to \$691,667 of restructuring costs in the first half of 2015.
 These restructuring costs are comprised of severance costs of \$164,223 due to personnel termination, provision of \$448,771 for lease cancelations and shutting down of warehouses, and \$78,673 worth expenses related to winding up Discontinued Operations.
-Commencing in the second quarter of 2016, the Company anticipates additional restructuring costs of approximately \$250,000 per quarter for the balance of fiscal 2016 as we continue to adjust our overheads and business operations to correspond with the reduced industry activity levels.